lnamba/Quarter1_Project_WordGame/README.md

 ## Objective

-For the Galvanize Full Stack Immersive first quarter project, our task was to create an app or website that fit the following criteria:
+This project was submitted as my first quarter project for the Galvanize g47 Full Stack Immersive Program.
+Our task was to create an app or website that fit the following criteria:

 * Use valid, semantic HTML
 * Use valid, minimally-specific CSS